caracal-pipeline/stimela/docs/source/fundamentals/fundamentals.rst

 Stimela (in its second, reborn version) is fairly new and we the developers are also the front-line users.
 We are still learning how to use it best.
 One day, we will hopefully have a comprehensive set of :ref:`best_practices` to guide the newbies.
 For now, keep Tim Towdy in mind as you read the below.

-"There is more than one way to skin a cat." *--unknown, traditional, with no disrespect meant to cats.
+"There is more than one way to skin a cat." *--traditional, with no disrespect meant to cats.
 Even if a cat might be entitled to disagree.*

 .. toctree::
    :maxdepth: 1
    :caption: Fundamentals:

-   recipes
+   basics
    params
    substitutions
    include
-   self_docs
    variables
    aliases
    skips
    for_loops
-   flavours
    anatomy
    best_practices